4 Steps to Improve Your Statements of Work

 - processes to evaluate a change order.

-Fine recommends to plan ahead for changes such as constructive, directed, and those outside of the scope known as “cardinal changes.”
+Fine recommends planning ahead for changes such as constructive, directed, and those outside of the scope known as “cardinal changes.”
 Fine adds, “The SOW may identify the type of change and structure the process for evaluation, pricing, and further planning as required.”

 Particularly with teams that only meet on a monthly or quarterly basis, this step is crucial to avoid any problems in scope, review deliverables with enough time, and process any revisions in a timely manner.